pushingiron/mainlog-marketing/README.md

 ### Quick Setup

-1. Create a new GitHub repo (e.g., `mainlog-marketing`)
+1. Create a new GitHub repo (e.g., `aircraft-logs-site`)
 2. Push these files to the `main` branch
 3. Go to **Settings → Pages**
 4. Set source to "Deploy from a branch" → `main` → `/ (root)`
-5. Your site will be live at `https://yourusername.github.io/mainlog-marketing/`
+5. Your site will be live at `https://yourusername.github.io/aircraft-logs-site/`

 ### Custom Domain